 Areas in and around the Spokane Arena are generally either developed or have plans for development.
 Areas that are physically vacant or underutilized are clustered North of the Spokane River and west of Monroe St., and northeast of the Spokane Arena.
-According to the analysis, these vacant and underutilized areas sum to nearly 75 acres.
+According to the analysis, these vacant and underutilized areas sum to nearly 75 acres, after accounting for critical areas and other deductions.